 Teenagers in Florida are eligible to get a restricted drivers license when they turn 15 years old.
-The restricted license, also known as a learner permit, has specific restrictions and tougher penalties for speeding tickets or any traffic citation that results in points.
+The restricted license, also known as a learner permit, has specific restrictions (known as Graduated Licensing) and tougher penalties for speeding tickets or any traffic citation that results in points.

 If the Learner Permit driver does not complete a Florida Traffic School course and accumulates points then a full driver's license cannot be obtained until the age of 18 years or 12 consecutive months are completed with no additional points.
 And, once a Learners Permit has six (6) points restrictions start applying such as driving for business purposes only.
 One speeding ticket going 15 mph or faster can result in four (4) points on a Learners Permit.